Art briefs: Outdoor Art Pop Up to feature work by local artists

 The 20th annual Triad Jewish Film Festival will feature seven films, shown in a virtual, on-demand format because of the COVID-19 pandemic.

-Patrons can view films from Feb.
-25 to March 14 from the comfort of their own homes.
+Patrons can view films through March 14 from the comfort of their own homes.

 This year’s virtual festival celebrates the global diversity of Judaism through film.
 The films are: “Breaking Bread,” “Havana Curveball,” “Leona,” “400 Miles to Freedom,” “Nora’s Will,” “Shared Legacies: The African-American Jewish Civil Rights Alliance” and “They Ain’t Ready for Me.”